Exhibits at the Norwalk Historical Society Museum

 What are the objects displayed in this gallery?
 This gallery exhibits objects collected and given to four institutions: the Lockwood House Museum, the Norwalk Museum, the Norwalk-Village Green Daughters of the American Revolution and the Norwalk Historical Society.
 All of these collections are now under the care of the Norwalk Historical Society through gifts, loans or bequests.
 This exhibition celebrates the unification of these collections and is a small sample of the objects collected.

 “Woodbury: Zimri Moody, Cabinetmaker”

 Connecticut Explored Magazine, Summer 2016

 Grating The Nutmeg – The Podcast Of Connecticut History

-Then, (at minute 30) listen to What’s It All About – Summer Edition, a lively discussion with Bill Hosley and Betsy Fox about their favorite small towns with BIG stories from the summer issue of Connecticut Explored.
+At minute 30, listen to a lively discussion with Bill Hosley and Betsy Fox about their favorite small towns from the summer issue of Connecticut Explored.

 The Norwalk Historical Society Museum is located at 141 East Avenue, Norwalk, and is open Wednesday-Saturday, Noon-4pm, and during special events and by appointment for Self-Guided Tours.
 Enter from Norwalk City Hall parking area.
 The Museum is in the red brick house with blue double front doors.